Guide to Elope at the Smoky Mountains National Park | Locations, planning tips, packages, etc.

 • Spring: One of my favorite seasons in the smokies for elopements because everything looks amazing!
 So many colors, wildflowers and the rivers flowing nicely.
 Spring weather is perfect to get married in nature and in my personal opinion spring is perfect if you’re looking to elope next to a waterfall.

-Best Months: Late April - May
+Best Months: Late April - Early June

 Spring showers are possible, so have a backup plan for unexpected rain or bring raincoats or a nice umbrella.